Noahnc/infrapatch/README.md

 ## CLI
 The follwoing chapter describes the CLI usage.

+## Supported Platforms

+Currently, the CLI supports only MacOS and Linux.

 ### Installation

 Before installing the CLI, make sure you have Python 3.11 or higher installed.